 One of the first things Jesus does at the outset of His ministry is gather a bunch of men who he does life with for the next three years of His ministry.
 All of the men from different backgrounds, all of them imperfect, all of them sharing the same desire to follow Jesus wherever he would take them.
 A healthy reminder that Jesus takes us just as we are but calls us to live differently.

 Obedience to God

-Jesus followed God’s commands just as we now are called to do too.
+We must follo Gods commands, as Jesus did.
 A beautiful picture of this is on the Mount of Olives where Jesus prays, “Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.”
 (Luke 22:42) The cross is a reminder that Jesus exemplified complete obedience.

 If you love me, you will keep my commandments. – John 14:15

 Faithfulness to Gods’ Word

 The Apostle Paul gives a final charge to Timothy in 2 Timothy 3:10-17 and reminds him of the importance of God’s Word.

 All Scripture is God-breathed [given by divine inspiration] and is profitable for instruction, for conviction [of sin], for correction [of error and restoration to obedience], for training in righteousness [learning to live in conformity to God’s will, both publicly and privately—behaving honorably with personal integrity and moral courage]; so that the man of God may be complete and proficient, outfitted and thoroughly equipped for every good work. – 2 Timothy 3:16-17